haixinsong/shadowsocks-libev-privoxy/README.md

 1. docker run this images with correct map ports
 2. set up your system proxy settings
 3. enjoy it

+Maybe you want to add some `exception URL` to the action list for some special purpose, just visit [http://config.privoxy.org](http://config.privoxy.org) when the container is running.
+You can edit the config on web browser now.

 ### With a `docker-compose.yml`